ssesselmann/prime_number_fusion/README.md

 * With p4 an p3 we are able to construct p5: (p4 + p3) --> p5 plus a remainder p2 [7 + 5] --> [11 + 3]
 ...etc

+# Rule Generator Program
+Creating the prime fusion rules can be complicated and time consuming, therefore i have created a python program which takes a list of primes as input and automatically generates a set of rules. prime_fusion_rule_generator.py

 # The Inspiration
 The idea for this function comes from the nuclear fusion of elements in stars, where the elementary building block is hydrogen which is fused into the heavier elements.
 One can imagine the proton as p1 or the real number (2) and Deuterium as p2 or the real number 3, and Tritium as p3 or the real number (5).
 In a star as in my program, elements can not be created until their sub components have been made available.